-Jeff Hare has been writing and directing movies, television, television commercials and infomercials, corporate films and videos and documentaries for over twenty years.
+Jeff Hare has been writing and directing movies, television, television commercials and infomercials, corporate films and videos and documentaries for over twenty five years.
 His work is extremely diverse, and has been seen on movie screens worldwide, and on TV networks like Fox, American Movie Classics, Lifetime, LMN, MY NETWORK, Discovery, SPEED-TV, Cartoon Network and BET, to name just a few.

 In 1999, Jeff wrote and directed his first feature, “A Perfect Little Man”.
 “A Perfect Little Man” won “Best Director” and “Best Actor” at the Atlantic City Film Festival, and the prestigious “Dramatic Award” at The Worldfest Film Festival, the same award won by both Steven Speilberg and George Lucas for their first films.

 In 2000, Jeff wrote “Killer Buzz” and “Phase IV” for American Cinema International, and directed “Killer Buzz”, starring Gabrielle Anwar, Craig Sheffer, and Rutger Hauer in 2001.

 In 2002-03, Jeff directed the world premiere of the critically acclaimed play “Blockage”, which captured “Best Director” and “Best Comedy” awards at the 2003 ADA Awards.
 “Blockage” was held over due to popular demand for a remarkable eight months!